McGregorSt/fx_holder/README.md

 This app is a holder for your FX transaction.
+You can add transactions, delete them and see summary of it all.
 After you put a rate, your transactions will be recalculated into PLN.
 It's SPA built with React and Redux, styled with css modules.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).